Brown University: MADE Program

-In 2020, the two schools announced the establishment of a new joint Master of Arts in design engineering program.
+In 2020, the two schools announced the establishment of a new joint Master of Arts in Design Engineering program.
 Abbreviated as MADE, the program intends to combine RISD's programs in industrial design with Brown's programs in engineering.
 The program is administered through Brown's School of Engineering and RISD's Architecture and Design Division.

 Theatre and playwriting

 Brown's theatre and playwriting programs are among the best-regarded in the country.
 Six Brown graduates have received the Pulitzer Prize for Drama; Alfred Uhry '58, Lynn Nottage '86, Ayad Akhtar '93, Nilo Cruz '94, Quiara Alegría Hudes '04, and Jackie Sibblies Drury MFA '04.
 In American Theater magazine's 2009 ranking of the most-produced American plays, Brown graduates occupied four of the top five places—Peter Nachtrieb '97, Rachel Sheinkin '89, Sarah Ruhl '97, and Stephen Karam '02.

 The undergraduate concentration encompasses programs in theatre history, performance theory, playwriting, dramaturgy, acting, directing, dance, speech, and technical production.
 Applications for doctoral and master's degree programs are made through the University Graduate School.
 Master's degrees in acting and directing are pursued in conjunction with the Brown/Trinity Rep MFA program, which partners with the Trinity Repertory Company, a local regional theatre.
+In January 2025, The Brown/Trinity Rep Master of Fine Arts Programs in Acting and Directing indefinitely paused its new student admissions, effectively ending the program.

 Writing programs

 Writing at Brown—fiction, non-fiction, poetry, playwriting, screenwriting, electronic writing, mixed media, and the undergraduate writing proficiency requirement—is catered for by various centers and degree programs, and a faculty that has long included nationally and internationally known authors.
 The undergraduate concentration in literary arts offers courses in fiction, poetry, screenwriting, literary hypermedia, and translation.
-Graduate programs include the fiction and poetry MFA writing programs in the literary arts department, and the MFA playwriting program in the theatre arts and performance studies department.
+Graduate programs include the fiction and poetry MFA writing programs in the literary arts department and the MFA playwriting program in the theatre arts and performance studies department.
 The non-fiction writing program is offered in the English department.
 Screenwriting and cinema narrativity courses are offered in the departments of literary arts and modern culture and media.
 The undergraduate writing proficiency requirement is supported by the Writing Center.